Actindo-AG/Documentation/Taxes/UserInterface/01a_TaxRates.md

 **List**

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
- Click this button to update the list of products.
+ Click this button to update the list of tax rates.
 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.